Nichola Joss’s Inner Facial At The Old Rectory, Hastings

-But now Joss’s right-hand woman Charlotte Conneley, who’s been personally trained in the technique by Joss, has started offering Inner Facials at the sumptuous Treatment Rooms spa at gorgeous boutique hotel for grown-ups, The Old Rectory in Hastings.
+But now Joss’s right-hand woman Charlotte Conneley, who’s been personally trained in the technique by Joss, has started offering Inner Facials at the sumptuous Treatment Rooms spa at a gorgeous boutique hotel for grown-ups, The Old Rectory in Hastings.

 The very charming Charlotte has worked alongside Joss as her number one assistant for almost a decade, but since the Treatment Rooms opened in November, works half the week in the capital and the other half in Hastings.

 One of the most revered skincare specialists in the world, Joss created the Inner Facial as an all-natural holistic facelift.
 Put it this way, if there was an Olympics for facials, this technique would be banned for having an unfair advantage.
 It’s like a facial on steroids.